erg-lang/erg/doc/EN/syntax/12_dict.md

 ```

 Order does not matter for Dict.
 It also cannot have duplicate elements.
 In this respect, Dict is similar to Set.
-You could say that a Dict is a Set with a key.
+You could say that a Dict is a Set with values.

 ```erg
 {"Alice": 145, "Bob": 214, "Charlie": 301} == {"Alice": 145, "Charlie": 301, "Bob": 214}